lsyncd/lsyncd/manual/building/index.md

 ## Requirements

 ### Lua >= 5.1
 Lsyncd depends on Lua 5.1 or greater; that is Lua 5.1, 5.2 or 5.3.
-For Lua versions beyond 5.1 you need an update Lsnycd version.
+For Lua versions beyond 5.1 you need an uptodate Lsnycd version.
 For most distributions you need to install the liblua??, the liblua??-dev and the lua?? package, with ?? being the respective Lua version.

 ### cmake >= 2.8